The Selenium Library

 offsetX and offsetY define how much to offset the origin in the right and down directions.
 Similarly, deltaX and deltaY define how much to scroll in the right and down directions.
 Negative values represent left and up, respectively.

-If xpath is not null, scrolls the element pointed by xpath into view.
-If xpath is null, scrolls to the bottom of the page.
+If selectors is not null, scrolls the element pointed by selectors into view.
+If selectors is null, scrolls to the bottom of the page.

 sn.scrollToBottom()